intersel/jamrules/README.md

 # Creating rules set and rules

 ## createRulesSet(aRulesGroup, ruleEvents)
 Creates a rule set.
 ### parameters
-* aRulesGroup: name of the rules set to create
+* **aRulesGroup**: name of the rules set to create
-* ruleEvents: [array] (option) a list of one or several property names used in the configurator.
+* **ruleEvents**: [array] (option) a list of one or several property names used in the configurator.
 The rules set will be processed if a property of the configurator changes when using "selectConfigurationPropertyValue" function (see selectConfigurationPropertyValue).

 ### Example
 ```javascript